pinobatch/numism/docs/roadmap.md

 Cels
 ----
 Animate the character to the point where I can start teasing things on Twitter.
-This is blocked on reference video for rotoscoping.
+This is blocked on reference video for rotoscoping, which in turn is blocked on weather.

 1. Walk
 2. Sudden stop